digao-dalpiaz/DzDirSeek/README.md

 <F>*abc*
 ```

 > If you use the string `<F>` with a mask, it will be considered only the file name part of the path.
-This is usefull when the mask could be confused with the directory part.
+This is useful when the mask could be confused with the directory part.

 Example: Let's assume there is a path C:\MyApp.
 Inside this folder there is another folder C:\MyApp\SubFolder.
 Inside this last folder, there is a file called my_app_file.txt.